mdewhirst/baklabel/foss/baklabel/README.md

-baklabel is designed for use in automated scripts to deliver a sensible directory path fragment (or label) each day to construct a grandfathered local backup destination.
+Baklabel is intended for use in automated scripts to deliver a sensible directory path fragment (or label) each day to construct a grandfathered local backup destination.
 It can also be run as a stand-alone utility to find the backup label produced for any given date and set of options.